LaikaNo2/Filter_app/README.md

 The application can be either run on a local device or an external [Shiny Server](https://www.rstudio.com/products/shiny/shiny-server/).

-Due to legal restricions the app comes with a template excel sheet (/template/template.xlsx), in which only random example filter data are given.
+Due to legal restricions the app comes with a template excel sheet (`/template/template.xlsx`), in which only random example filter data are given.
-To use one's individual filter data a new folder called 'Data' has to be generated in the repository of the app (/Filter_app/Data), containing a '.xlsx' file with the filter data.
-Therefore the excel template can be copied and renamed in the 'Data' folder and filled with own information afterwards.
+To use one's individual filter data a new folder called '`Data`' has to be generated in the repository of the app (`/Filter_app/Data`), containing a '.xlsx' file with the filter data.
+Therefore the *Excel$^{TM}$* template can be copied and renamed in the '`Data`' folder and filled with own information afterwards.

 **Note that only the first '.xlsx' file in the 'Data' folder will be used by the app**

-The data required to run the 'Filter_app' comprises the transmission values [a. u.] for the corresponding  wavelenghts [nm] of the filters.
-The raw data is often given as ASCII data at the manufacturers website (Example: [414/46 nm BrightLine HC Semrock](https://www.semrock.com/filterdetails.aspx?id=ff01-414/46-25)).
+The data required to run the 'Filter_app' comprises the optical transmission values for the corresponding  wavelenghts (in nm) of the filters.
+The raw data are often given as ASCII data at the manufacturers website (Example: [414/46 nm BrightLine HC Semrock](https://www.semrock.com/filterdetails.aspx?id=ff01-414/46-25)).

 The optical density can be easily calculated from the transmission values as shown in the template.
-Additionally useful meta data (e. g. filter thickness, FWHM) can be included to the data base.
+Additionally useful meta data (e.g., filter thickness, FWHM) can be included to the data base.

 ## License